Phala-Network/fat-contract-workshop/README.md

 ### Polkadot.js Extension and the common seeds

 Phala App only accepts the official [Polkadot.js Extension](https://polkadot.js.org/extension/) as the wallet provider.
-In the local testnet there are a few built-in well-known accounts for testing.
+In the local testnet, there are a few built-in well-known accounts for testing.
 To access them from the Polkadot.js Extension, you should import them to the extension with their raw seed.
 It's suggested to import at least Alice and Bob:

 | Key       | Raw seed                                                           |
 |-----------|--------------------------------------------------------------------|